Safeguarding

 Mr Tang is also the Designated Teacher for Looked After and Previously Looked After Children.

-Our Additional DSLs is:
+Our Additional DSLs are:

 Mr D. St Croix (Deputy Headteacher)